 Participating in the discussions is one of the best ways to become part of the project and get to know like-minded people!

-We collect the planned features in GitHub issues tracker and mark them with Help wanted label.
+For further ideas take a look at the our Roadmap page.
 If you are interested in any of them feel free to share your opinion and/or participate in the the implementation.

 When adding a new features the followings also needs to be updated: